djherceg/arduinoConfig/README.md

 ## Initialize the ConfigInfo

-Initialize the ConfigInfo object with the device name, manufacture date and time.
+Initialize the ConfigInfo object with the number of pins, device name, manufacture date and time.

-	ConfigInfo config(toDate16(2020, 11, 25), toTime16(20, 12, 00), 1, 0, deviceName);
+	ConfigInfo config(5, toDate16(2020, 11, 25), toTime16(20, 12, 00), 1, 0, deviceName);

 ## Declare callback functions